Support Play Anywhere

 As your child’s first teacher, it’s important to truly understand the significance and need for play in your child’s life.
 Play and learning are partners, not competitors.
 What you do and what you say when supporting your child in their learning makes a substantial difference in their outcome.
 It’s that simple.
 Whether engaged in a day of playful learning at Minnesota Children’s Museum, or at home, in the car, or virtually anywhere, there are multitudes of ways you can support your child’s mastery of current and emerging skills.
 The very skills they will use throughout the rest of their lives.

-Check out these additional ideas that will boost early learning at home or on the go.
+Check out these simple activities you can do together as a family that will boost playful learning at home or while you are on the go.